arkency/posts/posts/2012-09-21-filepicker-and-aviary-image-uploading-on-steroids.md

 One more thing that I would like to do is to always get square images from Aviary.
 I could not find 100% reliable way of doing that.
-My trick is to allow users to use only one type of crop ratio and and show the crop tool as initial one.
-However, the user can still press _"Cancel"_ unfortunatelly.
+My trick is to allow users to use only one type of crop ratio and show the crop tool as initial one.
+However, the user can still press _"Cancel"_ unfortunately.

 ```coffeescript
 featherEditor.launch